 “I care,” he responded automatically.
 He pushed up his square glasses.
 “I care a lot.
 About what you think.”

 “Spare me the façade.
 We’ve been through this already, Jericho.”
 Alice waved her hand as she rifled through the papers in front of her.
-“I study people for a living.
-And I see you for who you are.”
+“I see you for who you are.”
 She paused, lowered her papers, peered over them.
 Her eyes bore into him, digging, searching.

 It almost felt as if she could hear his thoughts.